An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical experiments

-In legged-robot locomotion, a related set of challenges arises from the periodic contact events that occur during each gait cycle \cite{AGaathon_ADegani_2022}.
-In contrast to aerospace landing systems, which typically involve a single touchdown event, legged robots undergo numerous intermittent contacts, each with varying normal and tangential forces.
-For instance, the contact forces acting on a leg segment of a quadrupedal robot traveling over natural terrain during the stance phase might include shock-like vertical impulses from stepping on uneven ground, lateral stabilizing loads, and forward propulsive components.
-A typical numerical benchmark in this domain simulates a footpad or a flexible leg segment interacting with a terrain of undetermined height values, where surface slopes and friction coefficients are considered as natural randomness factors.
-Hence, the resulting shape optimization problem seeks lightweight geometries that enable efficient leg motion while minimizing structural compliance.
+\x{In this section, we investigate the performance of the proposed robust shape optimization framework through numerical experiments inspired by aerospace landing systems \cite{SAKhan_ZMehmood_ZAfshan_2021,JWong_LRyan_IYKim_2018} and legged-robot locomotion \cite{AGaathon_ADegani_2022}.
+In aerospace landing structures, touchdown events may generate impact loads with uncertain magnitude and direction due to variations in landing conditions and terrain properties.
+Such uncertainties can significantly affect the load-transfer mechanism within the structure and often lead to optimal designs that differ substantially from those obtained under deterministic loading assumptions.
+Similarly, in legged-robot locomotion, leg components experience repeated and intermittent contact events with the ground, resulting in uncertain normal and tangential forces.
+Variations in terrain geometry, surface slopes, and contact conditions may substantially alter the structural response.
+In both settings, the objective is to design lightweight leg- or strut-like structures that remain mechanically efficient under stochastic loading conditions.}

-In both the aerospace and robotics case studies, landing legs or struts serve as critical structural components whose design directly influences system reliability, load transfer, and energy absorption under impact conditions.
-Numerical experiments typically evaluate performance measures such as maximum von Mises stress, tip deflection under multi-directional loading, or compliance functionals associated with stochastic contact force ensembles.
-Accordingly, the present test cases focus on the shape optimization of leg-like structures and struts to minimize compliance during touchdown in the presence of random contact forces.
-We analyze the behavior of the algorithm in three scenarios: a randomness study on a fixed mesh, a mesh refinement study using full Monte Carlo sampling, and a fully adaptive framework that integrates both adaptive sampling and adaptive meshing strategies.
+\x{The purpose of these numerical investigations is not to model specific engineering systems in full detail, but rather to evaluate the effectiveness of the proposed adaptive optimization framework in representative uncertainty-driven scenarios.
+To this end, we focus on compliance minimization under random loads and compare three settings: (i) a randomness study on a fixed mesh, (ii) an adaptive mesh refinement study using full Monte Carlo sampling, and (iii) the proposed fully adaptive framework combining adaptive sampling and adaptive mesh refinement.}

-In the finite element approximation of the solutions, linear Lagrange elements are constructed on the crossed triangulation $\mathcal{T}_h$, resulting in $2(n_x+1)(n_y+1) + 2n_x n_y$ degrees of freedom (DoF).
-For the discretization of the probabilistic domain, random fields are represented by a truncated Gaussian Karhunen--Loève (KL) expansion with a separable exponential covariance function
+In the finite element approximation of the solutions, continuous piecewise-linear Lagrange elements are employed on the crossed triangulation $\mathcal{T}_h$, resulting in $2(n_x+1)(n_y+1) + 2n_x n_y$ degrees of freedom (DoF).
+Random input fields are represented by a truncated Gaussian Karhunen--Loève (KL) expansion with a separable exponential covariance kernel